sourcegraph/handbook/content/departments/data-analytics/reports.md

 **March 2022 update**

 Please be advised that on March 31, 2022 we transitioned to to a new project in Looker in order to improve performance, deprecate outdated content, add new content, and give existing content a refresh.
 As a result, a lot of content was changed and re-organized, and links to content from the old project have broken.
-Please see the [FAQ](https://docs.google.com/document/d/1YifxeTcNdAVYT9Kiq2-O0pK7qBKBKW0gyiuoLhNI2v0/edit#)for more details about these changes and how to navigate the new project.
+Please see the [FAQ](https://docs.google.com/document/d/1YifxeTcNdAVYT9Kiq2-O0pK7qBKBKW0gyiuoLhNI2v0/edit#) for more details about these changes and how to navigate the new project.
+We've also created a [video demo](https://www.loom.com/share/bb5ecafdecfe4a86a1456920068d6b0f) to help you find old content in the new project.

 #### **What data can I find in Looker?**